Appointing a Fulbright Program Adviser

 To appoint an FPA:

 - Institutions may appoint multiple FPAs to help with the wide range of duties included in the advising and application process.
-Institutions with multiple FPAs, must designate a Primary FPA to be the main point of contact for IIE.
+Institutions with multiple FPAs must designate a Primary FPA to be the main point of contact for IIE.
 All other FPAs will be referred to as Secondary FPAs.
 Primary FPAs may designate Secondary FPAs as necessary.
+The main difference between Primary and Secondary FPAs is access to the Slate application management system, which is only given to the Primary FPA.

 - Once approved, an FPA will receive a welcome email with information on system logins and resources for managing Fulbright on campus.